 In reality it is not machines that conquer, it is the intrepid personalities, each unique, each contributing, who perform the miracles with God’s help.
 That they fall short is an example to us, not to take ourselves, our fates, or our existences for granted.

 This is true of the everyday people we take for granted: the firefighter, the policeman, the train engineer, the airline pilot, the construction worker, the doctor fighting COVID, the nurse, the leader trying to do what must be done despite opposition.
 All are highly trained disciplined workers, executing precise tasks for which the non-expert has no feel or understanding .
-When one of them gives up it is rare.
-And when they do, they leave the task to us.

 What makes for the desire to achieve?
 What is out there or up there that leads them on?